d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

         "args": [ "local/value", "response/namesList" ]
     }

-## How to write own transformation strategy
+## How to write your own transformation strategy

 The transformation strategy or rule is a class implementing [IResolveDependencyStrategy](../apidocs/info/smart_tools/smartactors/core/iresolve_dependency_strategy/IResolveDependencyStrategy.html).
 It takes some Object arguments and returns some value.